-From November 19th to 22nd we will exhibit at FormNext, the leading exhibition and conference dedicated to additive manufacturing technologies.
-For this edition, Additive Integration and the importance of a short supply chain are going to be our main focuses.
-You can find us at Stand B69, Hall 11.1.
+From November 19th to 22nd we participated at FormNext, the leading exhibition and conference dedicated to additive manufacturing technologies.
+For this edition, Additive Integration and the importance of a short supply chain have been our main focuses.

-FormNext, now in its fifth year, consolidates its position as the world's leading exhibition for additive manufacturing: from design to serial production, with a focus on innovation and technologies of the future.
+FormNext, now in its fifth year, has consolidated its position as the world's leading exhibition for additive manufacturing: from design to serial production, with a focus on innovation and technologies of the future.

-The event keeps growing year by year: the 2019 edition will see the attendance of more than 740 exhibitors and an exhibition floor area of over 50,000 m², that’s 35% greater than Formnext 2018; these figures demonstrate how the sector is constantly growing and evolving.
+The event keeps growing year by year: the 2019 edition has seen the attendance of more than 34.000 visitors and 800 international exhibitors with an exhibition floor area of over 50,000 m², that’s 35% greater than Formnext 2018; these figures demonstrate how the sector is constantly growing and evolving.

-For this edition, our focus is Additive Integration, a concept we introduced during the 2018 event and kept developing since then.
+For this edition, our focus was Additive Integration, a concept we introduced during the 2018 event and kept developing since then.

 Thanks to the expansion of our in-house department, which now features three 5 Axis GF Mikron MILL CNC machining centers with robotized island and one Mikron MILL P800 U D, Zare can combine 3D printing and CNC machines, offering the shortest time to market and the shortest and easiest supply chain possible.
 With Additive Integration we can make the most of additive technologies to produce lighter components with greater performances and combine them with CNC machining through high-performance machine tools, thus obtaining the quality and the accuracy required by the most critical sectors.